 Current Known Fixes for Excessive Warzone VRAM Usage

-With the massive Season 5 update, Warzone has had its VRAM stats split into two bars.
+Following the Season 5 update, Warzone had its VRAM stats split into two bars.
 Now players can track usage in both Warzone and in multiplayer.
 Unfortunately, PC players’ VRAM usage seems to have spiked with the new update, and worse, gamers are reporting regular crashes and poor performance overall.

 At the time of writing, there are two main fixes that have proven to be effective for players struggling with the current VRAM usage issues.

 The easiest fix is to update the advanced options file.
 You’ll find the file here:

 Once you open the file with any text editor locate the option named: VideoMemoryScale.

 Its default value is 0.85.
 Try dropping it to 0.65, or even a little lower.
 Save the file and exit.

 Customize the Paging File

 If that doesn’t work, you can make tweaks to your paging file on Windows 10 by heading to System Properties.
 Make sure you have administrator access, and then head to Control Panel > System and Security > System.
 Then click on Advanced System Settings on the left side of the screen.

 From the Advanced tab in System Properties, click the “Settings…” button in the Performance category.